Using the DSP Training Program - Approved OJTs and CBTs or Agency-Developed, On-the-Job Trainings

 - gathers and documents information in an accurate, objective and unobtrusive manner.

-- provides information to complete assessments relevant to the individual's goals, interests, preferences and that are consistent with relevant professional practices.
+- provides information to complete assessment relevant to the individual's goals, interests, preferences and that are consistent with relevant professional practices.

 - names and defines life skill areas and demonstrates observable skills and tasks.